hugochang1/Tutorial/Spec/Vehicle/ISO26262/readme.md

   - Configuration and calibration data must be developed like SW itself
   - Interface with cybersecurity
     - Thread analysis and risk assessments
-- Point 5: technical FS requirements must be detailed down to quality SW safety ones
+- Point 5: Technical functional safety requirements must be detailed down to quality SW safety ones
-  - SW self-test and monitoring functions for operating system, basic & application software
+  - SW self-test and monitoring functions for operating system, basic and application software
-  - detection, indication and control of faults of safety-related HW
+  - Detection, indication and control of faults of safety-related HW
   - Achieving and maintaining safe state or degraded state
-  - fault tolerance
+  - Fault tolerance
-  - performance
+  - Performance
-    - how often must test algorithms run and how quickly must error reactions be implemented at runtime?
+    - How often must test algorithms run and how quickly must error reactions be implemented at runtime?
   - Refine interface between HW and SW
-- Point 6: the SW architecture must implement all functional requirements as well as safety mechanisms
+- Point 6: The SW architecture must implement all functional requirements as well as safety mechanisms
-  - implement all functional requirements as well as safety mechanisms
+  - Implement all functional requirements as well as safety mechanisms
     - Automotive SPICE SWE.2
   - Perform safety analysis
-    - dependent failures
+    - Dependent failures
-    - freedom from interference in cases of different ASILs
+    - Freedom from interference in cases of different ASILs
-    - timing, memory, messages
+    - Timing, memory, messages
-- Point 7: safety analysis must be performed to understand the dependencies between SW components and validate the SW design
+- Point 7: Safety analysis must be performed to understand the dependencies between SW components and validate the SW design
   - Pattern for model-based development if applied
   - Observe guidelines
 - Point 8: SW integration and tests must be specified in terms of methodology and carried out successfully
 - Point 9: Test coverage must be measured to underatnd the completeness of tests and to support the rationale for having achieved test goals
   - 6-9 SW unit verification
-    - verification
+    - Verification
-      - implementation of safety mechanisms
+      - Implementation of safety mechanisms
-      - not having unintended functionality
+      - Not having unintended functionality
-      - sufficient resources (execution time, memory, communication throughput)
+      - Sufficient resources (execution time, memory, communication throughput)
     - Conform with ISO 26262 methods for test case specification and tests
     - Measure test coverage and give rationale for sufficient unit tests
   - 6-10 SW integration and verification
-    - verification of
+    - Verification of
-      - effectiveness of safety mechanisms
+      - Effectiveness of safety mechanisms
-      - absence of unintended functionality
+      - Absence of unintended functionality
-      - availability of resources
+      - Availability of resources
     - Conformity with ISO 26262 methods for test case specification and integration testing
     - Measure function and call coverage and give rationale for sufficient integration tests
-  - testing of the embedded SW
+  - Testing of the embedded SW
-    - verify that embedded SW fulfills SW FS requirements in target environment
+    - Verify that embedded SW fulfills SW functional safety requirements in target environment
-    - test case specification
+    - Test case specification
-      - requirements
+      - Requirements
-      - equivalence classes
+      - Equivalence classes
-      - boundary values
+      - Boundary values
-      - use cases
+      - Use cases
-      - functional dependencies
+      - Functional dependencies
-    - tests
+    - Tests
-      - requirements-based tests
+      - Requirements-based tests
-      - faults injection tests
+      - Faults injection tests
 - Summary
   - Point 1: Safety of vehicles depends more and more on error-free SW
   - Point 2: SW faults must be avoided through systematic development
-  - Point 3: the occurrence of faults must be countered by mechanisms for fault tolerance
+  - Point 3: The occurrence of faults must be countered by mechanisms for fault tolerance
-  - Point 4: functional safety requires the SW development process to be adapted to the content and requirements of ISO 26262
+  - Point 4: Functional safety requires the SW development process to be adapted to the content and requirements of ISO 26262
-  - Point 5: technical FS requirements must be detailed down to quality SW safety ones
+  - Point 5: Technical FS requirements must be detailed down to quality SW safety ones
-  - Point 6: the SW architecture must implement all functional requirements as well as safety mechanisms
+  - Point 6: The SW architecture must implement all functional requirements as well as safety mechanisms
-  - Point 7: safety analysis must be performed to understand the dependencies between SW components and validate the SW design
+  - Point 7: Safety analysis must be performed to understand the dependencies between SW components and validate the SW design
   - Point 8: SW integration and tests must be specified in terms of methodology and carried out successfully
-  - Point 9: test coverage must be measured to understand the completeness of tests, and to support the rationale for having achieved test goals
+  - Point 9: Test coverage must be measured to understand the completeness of tests, and to support the rationale for having achieved test goals

 #### ISO 26262 – Hardware Level of Functional Safety
 - https://www.youtube.com/watch?v=y_wYROXLLUk